sc-ventures/cloudbreak-documentation/docs/external-db.md

     | Password | Enter the JDBC connection password. |

 6. Click **Test Connection** to validate and test the RDS connection information.
 7. Once your settings are validated and working, click **REGISTER** to save the configuration.
-The database will now show up in the list of available databases when creating a cluster under advanced **External Sources** > **Configure Databases**.
+8. The database will now show up on the list of available databases when creating a cluster under advanced **External Sources** > **Configure Databases**.
+You can select it each time you would like to use it for a cluster.